 In average dental offices, crown will be completed in 2-3 visits.
-However, with the technology in our Yuma office, Dr. Carroll is able to fabricate a new tooth under 90 minutes!
+However, with the technology in our Yuma dental clinic, Dr. Carroll is able to fabricate a new tooth in under 90 minutes!
 Goodbye dental temporary crowns, gooey uncomfortable impression material, and most importantly, you save time and money by not having to return for a second visit!

 When you break a tooth, Dr. Carroll will use his digital devices to scan, design, and fabricate your new tooth while you watch!